What Is the Best Way to Get Leaves out of a Pool

 how to get leaves off bottom of pool

-Pool net collecting leaves
+Pool leaf rake collecting leaves

-In my experience, the types of pool vacuum heads that have brushes do not do such a good job as the brushes tend to push the leaves along without allowing them to enter under the vacuum head (and get sucked up).
+In my experience, the types of pool vacuum heads that have brushes underneath do not do such a good job as the brushes tend to push the leaves along without allowing them to enter under the vacuum head (and get sucked up).
 When I use this type of vacuum head to collect leaves I have to continually lift or tilt the vacuum head a little to allow the leaves to be drawn in underneath.

 The best multipurpose vacuum heads for vacuuming leaves from a pool are those without brushes and which have wheels that keep the head just off the pool bottom.
 Leaves can pass under this type of vacuum head more easily and be sucked up into the pool hose.